NVQ Diploma Level 5 in Occupational Health and Safety Practice

 The NVQ Level 5 Health and Safety qualification is a highly practical programme, and one of our team of personal advisors/assessors will assist you to build a portfolio of work based evidence which meets the requirements of City and Guilds for their NVQ Diploma Level 5 in Occupational Health and Safety Practice.
 Our approach is one-to-one, and we structure our programme of assistance to suit your needs as a busy health and safety practitioner (using our unique secure web site, known as an ePortfolio, to build your portfolio of work evidence).

-Unlike traditional classroom health and safety training courses, an NVQ qualification is work based, and involves the collection of evidence from your normal day to day activities.
+Unlike traditional classroom health and safety training courses such as the NEBOSH Diploma, an NVQ qualification is work based, and involves the collection of evidence from your normal day to day activities.
 This means that candidates must be in a role that allows them to provide this.
 This will probably be individuals who have already acquired some experience, and candidates must be in a health and safety managerial position, able to influence the health and safety policy and practice of their organisation.

 This qualification has been accredited on the Qualifications and Credit Framework (QCF) at Level 5 and is worth 108 credits.
 Many universities will accept this qualification as suitable entry requirements for admission to undergraduate and postgraduate study in health and safety.